kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 ## Summary Of The Series

-- A DataFrame is given as input, that contains 47 columns at the beginning.
+- A DataFrame is given as input that contains 47 columns at the beginning.
 - Dimensionality Reduction is performed on the columns, to filter and only keep relevant columns.
 - The `pyjanitor` module is widely used with its *method chaining syntax* to increase the speed of the cleaning procedure.
 - Unique values of each column give the basis for the steps needed to clean the columns.
-- Regular Expressions (**regex**) are mostly used to extract cell contents, that hold the valid data.
+- Regular Expressions (**regex**) are mostly used to extract cell contents that hold the valid data.
 - Regex are also used to replace invalid character patterns with valid ones.
 - Validation of the values, after cleaning is performed using regex patterns.
 - New `timedelta64[ns]` `time_listed` and `Point` geometry `gps` columns are created.